top of page

 What kind of healthcare world are we living in when our providers have lost their sense of empathy and replaced it with profit margins?

-I need to be honest with you about something that's been eating at me.
-Something that keeps me awake at night because I see it happening to brilliant, passionate healthcare professionals every single day.
+I need to be honest about something that's been eating at me.
+It keeps me awake because I see it happening to brilliant, passionate healthcare professionals every day.

-Let me paint you a picture that might feel uncomfortably familiar:
+Let me paint you a picture that might feel oddly familiar:

-You're fresh out of school—DDS, DMD, MD, RDH, OMS—whatever letters you earned after years of sacrifice.
-You survived the studying, the fraternities, the sororities, and the endless hours in libraries.
+You're fresh out of school—DDS, DMD, MD, RDH, OMS—whatever letters you earned through years of sacrifice.
+You survived studying, the late nights, and the endless hours in libraries.
 You took an oath to serve patients and communities.

 Now what?
 Where am I going to work?
-How am I going to pay these crushing student loans?
+How will I pay these crushing student loans?
 How do I survive in this overcrowded healthcare market?

-And slowly, insidiously, something heartbreaking happens.
+Slowly, insidiously, something heartbreaking occurs.
 Your love, passion, purpose, and empathy for your career start drifting away.
-You become color-blind to what you swore to do: serve your patients and serve your communities.
+You become blind to what you swore to do: serve your patients and your communities.

 This is tragic.
-After years of studying, after dedicating countless hours of your life to serving other human beings, you've become a slave to robotic insurance companies that have no empathy whatsoever for patients—your patients-because they only care about profit margins.
+After years of studying and countless hours devoted to serving human beings, you've become a slave to robotic insurance companies that care nothing for patients—your patients.
+They only care about profit margins.

-I know what happens next because I've seen it in the eyes of hundreds of healthcare professionals:
+I know what follows because I've seen it in the eyes of hundreds of healthcare professionals:

 "So, how can I change this?
 I can’t fight these giant corporations!
 I need my practice to survive, so there's nothing I can do!
 I'm a hopeless healthcare provider…"

-And I have to tell you, this is disgusting.
-Not even financial pressure should make you do that to the people you swore at graduation to protect and serve.
+And I must say, this is disgusting.
+No amount of financial pressure should make you neglect the people you swore to serve.

-So you might ask: "What the hell am I supposed to do then, Yoli?"
+You might ask: "What am I supposed to do then, Yoli?"

 Stop fighting the system by becoming the system.